IDScanNet/DIVE-SDK-Android/README.md

     </style>
 </resources>
 ```
-You can redefine this styles in custom theme or use it in your application theme.
+These styles can be redefined in the custom theme or it can be used in your application theme.

-#### Example of redefine text style
+#### Example of a redefined text style
 ```
 <resources xmlns:tools="http://schemas.android.com/tools">
     ...